MarkoBL/Rosi/README.md

 ## Directives

-**// include:**
+**// include**

-The include directive actually includes the content of the script file into the current script.
+The include directive includes the content of the specified script file into the current script.
 This is done by splitting the script into a header and body part and insert it at the right locations in the current script.
 You can specify a wildcard to include all `.rosi` and `.cs`.
 Use `include *` to include all files in the current directory or `include **` to include all files in the current directory and all the subdirectories.
 You can also specify a directory to include files, e.g. `include Source/**`.

 ```Csharp
 class A